Ganpatipule: Nearby places

 The village of Velneshwar, situated north of the Shastri River, has its own peaceful, coconut-fringed beach, where one can relax in tranquility.
 The village comes alive each year during the Maha Shivaratri fair, when pilgrims in large numbers visit the Old Shiva Temple.
-According to folklore, a fisherman had found a statue in his net which he had promptly thrown back into the sea.
+According to folklore, a fisherman had found a statue in his net, which he had promptly thrown back into the sea.
 He again found the statue back in his net.
-Angered by this he banged the statue on a stone, but the statue started bleeding.
-The fisherman picked up the statue and place it in a small temple which then grew into the Velneshwar Shiva Temple.
+Angered by this, he banged the statue on a stone, but the statue started bleeding.
+The fisherman placed the statue in a small temple, which grew into the Velneshwar Shiva Temple.

 About 26 km from Ganapatipule lies the district headquarters town of Ratnagiri.
-This region has a long illustrious past and is even mentioned in Indian mythology.
+This region has a long, illustrious past and is even mentioned in Indian mythology.

 Malgund, a small village 1 km away from Ganpatipule, is known as the birthplace of the Marathi poet Keshavasuta, born in 1866.
 He is regarded as a poet who heralded the dawn of modern Marathi poetry.
-There is a monument at Malgund dedicated to his work and also a museum where one can find information on most of the modern-day poets of the Marathi language.
+There is a monument at Malgund dedicated to his work, and a museum where one can find information on most modern-day poets of the Marathi language.

 Resting on a cliff, at the entrance of the Sangameshwar river, just 20 km from Ganapatipule, is Jaigad Fort.
-This 16th-century fort offers a view of the sea and of Konkan village life.
+This 16th-century fort offers a view of the sea and Konkan village life.
 A 15 km back road connects Ganpatipule to Jaigad via Malgund.

 Besides its natural environment, Pawas is well known for the Ashram of Swami Swaroopanand, a spiritual leader who influenced an entire generation of Maharashtrians.
 The distance from Ratnagiri to Pawas is approximately 20 km.

-There are extensive views from the lighthouse, around 6–7 km from Jaigad Fort.
-It was completed in 1932 and is still completely operational and serving on the coast.
-Around 13.7 km north on route to Jaigad Fort from Ganpatipule Ganesh temple is the newly built Jai Vinayak temple.
+The lighthouse has extensive views, around 6–7 km from Jaigad Fort.
+It was completed in 1932 and is still operational and serving on the coast.
+Around 13.7 km north on the route to Jaigad Fort from Ganpatipule Ganesh temple is the newly built Jai Vinayak temple.
 The temple has pagoda-style architecture.
-The temple was built in 2003 by JSW group when they launched their thermal power project at Jaigarh.
+The temple was built in 2003 by the JSW group when they launched their thermal power project at Jaigad.

 Transportation

-The town has a small bus stand, State transport buses to Kolhapur Pune are available town is easily accessible from the port city of Ratnagiri, which also has a railway station and an airport.
+The town has a small bus stand.
+State transport buses to Kolhapur and Pune are available.
+The town is easily accessible from the port city of Ratnagiri, which has a railway station and an airport.